theforeman/smart_proxy_monitoring/README.md

 # systemctl restart icinga2.service
 ```

-This will create the certficates, enable the API feature and create and API User `root` with
+This will create the certificates, enable the API feature and create and API User `root` with
 a random password.
 The configuration of the API User will be located in `/etc/icinga2/conf.d/api-users.conf`.

 More detailed instructions:

-To enable the API follow the next steps, if the API is already enabled skip this steps
+To enable the API, follow the next steps if the API is already enabled skip this steps
 and start by creating an API User.
 The API will already be enabled if you use the Icingaweb 2
 Module Director for configuration, Icinga 2 as Agents or in a distributed or high-available
 setup.